Pramod-Krishna/PLL-Design-using-SKY130/README.md

 If the signals are coming as expected but mimicing of signal is not happening then verify the following:

-*If the VCO is working within the required range or not.
+* If the VCO is working within the required range or not.

-*Whether the PFD is able to detect small phase differences or not.
+* Whether the PFD is able to detect small phase differences or not.

-*The response of charge pump.
+* The response of charge pump.
 The speed of it.
 If there is too much fluctuations in charging or discharging, then capacitor sizing is the thing where we have to pay the attention to.
 Also, check if there is charge leakage.
 If the charge pump is charging when the input is zero, then there is charge leakage issue.

-*If nothing works out, then should adjust the loop filter accordingly.
+* If nothing works out, then should adjust the loop filter accordingly.

 ## _Magic Layout_
 In layout, different colour represents different components:

-_n-well - slash lines
+_n-well - slash lines_

-_metal1 layer - purple
+_metal1 layer - purple_

-_local interconnect layer - blue
+_local interconnect layer - blue_

-_p-diffusion - plane orange colour
+_p-diffusion - orange colour_

-_n-diffusion - plane green colour
+_n-diffusion - green colour_

-_polysilicon - plane red
+_polysilicon - red_

 **To view the layout of PFD using magic** ``` magic -T sky130A.tech PFD.mag         ```